richardohrvall/richardohrvall/content/home/about.en.md

 +++

 I am a PhD candidate in political science at Linköping University, a researcher at the Research Institute of Industrial Economics (IFN), and affiliated to The Institute of Analytical Sociology.
 I am also currently on leave from Statistics Sweden.
 My research interests include political participation, social trust and public corruption.
-I also have an interest in statistical methods and visualization of data.

-This blog is under development.
+Statistical methods and visualization of data are also among my interests.
+I have experience of working wits SAS, Python and SPSS, but I primarily use Stata and R.